IndoorLocation/meraki-indoor-location/README.md

 ### Generate the configuration file

-Once the layers are correctly configured in Mapwize, with right floor and alignment, use the command below to generate the JSON configuration file that will be used later by the listener.
+Once the layers are correctly configured in Mapwize, with right floor and alignment, use the command below to generate the JSON configuration file that will be used later by the server.

 ```
 ./meraki-configurator/configureFromMapwize --merakiFloorPlansConfig [FILEPATH_FOR_FLOORPLANS_JSON] --mapwizeUser [YOUR_MAPWIZE_EMAIL] --mapwizePwd [YOUR_MAPWIZE_PWD] --mapwizeApiKey [YOUR_MAPWIZE_API_KEY] --mapwizeOrganizationId [YOUR_MAPWIZE_ORGANIZATIONID] --mapwizeVenueId [YOUR_MAPWIZE_VENUEID] --output [OUTPUT_PATH_FOR_LISTENER_CONFIGURATION]